stefanjudis/pwt-workshop/lessons/02-writing-tests/01-locators-and-actionability/README.md

 ```

 > **Note**
-> Debug all the taken actionability steps with the Actionability log included in `npx playwright test --debug`.
+> Debug all the taken actionability steps with the "Actionability Log" included in `npx playwright test --debug`.

 ![Actionability log](../../../assets/02-01-actionability-log.png)